sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 ```

 If the site admin configures `"depots": ["//TestDepot/"]`, the exclusion of the last line will not be enforced in Sourcegraph.
 In other words, the user alice _will have access_ to `//TestDepot/Secret/` in Sourcegraph even though alice does not have access to this directory on the Perforce Server.
 To mitigate, use the most concrete path of your permissions boundary as described in the above section.

+Besides, the host (fourth) value is disregarded from the output of `p4 protects`.

 ### Configuration